KintCark/Animatediff-Cli-Android-Termux/README.md

 # install Torch.
 Use whatever your favourite torch version >= 2.0.0 is, but, good luck on non-nVidia...

-python -m pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+python -m pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 --break-system-packages

-pip uninstall transformers &&
-python -m pip install --upgrade transformers==4.33.0
+pip uninstall transformers --break-system-packages && python -m pip install --upgrade transformers==4.33.0 --break-system-packages

 The error you're encountering is due to the split_torch_state_dict_into_shards function not being available in huggingface-hub version 0.20.3.
 This function is included starting from version 0.23.0.